 ARE EGGS GOOD FOR YOU?

 Though eggs have sometimes gotten a bad rep due to their high saturated fat content, it turns out those claims are undeserved.
-The saturated fat and cholesterol in eggs actually helps regulate the two different types of cholesterol in your body, HDL (the “good” cholesterol) and LDL (the “bad” cholesterol).
+The saturated fat and cholesterol in eggs actually help to regulate the two different types of cholesterol in your body, HDL (the “good” cholesterol) and LDL (the “bad” cholesterol).

 The fact is, even though saturated fat may raise cholesterol, your lipid profile (a.k.a. the word for the different kinds of cholesterol and other fats in your blood) may actually improve when you eat more saturated fat, especially when you cut the amount of carbohydrates you consume.
 On top of that, LDL has been grossly exaggerated as a risk factor for heart disease. (source)